RailsBridge-CapeTown/rails-bridge-capetown.github.com/index.md

 **Free Ruby on Rails workshops for women and their friends.**

 The RailsBridge Workshop is a free 1-and-a-bit day course run by a volunteer team of experienced and enthusiastic developers.
 It is designed to provide people of all backgrounds with an introduction to programming concepts, the tools available, and the techniques of Ruby and Rails development.
-It will help if you are generally proficient with computers.

 To attend, you should identify as a woman, or be the male guest of a woman who is attending.
+You should be comfortable using a computer, but no programming experience or hardware expertise is required.

+If you have your own laptop you should bring it along.
+We like Macs, but Windows and Linux machines are very welcome too.

 [Ruby](http://www.ruby-lang.org/en/) is a free, open source programming language with a focus on simplicity and productivity, and [Ruby on Rails](http://rubyonrails.org/) is a web application framework: a reusable set of shortcuts that help you build dynamic web sites.

 The workshop is made up of

-* an InstallFest on Friday night, with drinks and finger food, where we help you set up your machine with the software you'll need;
+* an InstallFest on Friday night, with drinks and finger food, where we help you set up your computer with the software you'll need; and
-* an all-day Workshop on Saturday, including breakfast and lunch, where you learn Ruby, Rails, and build a web app.
+* an all-day Workshop on Saturday, including breakfast and lunch, where you learn to use both Ruby and Rails, and build a web app.

 ### Additional Information